Who We Are

 The main areas of activity in Slovenia are family reunification, migration health and projects to support the successful integration of migrants in the local community.
 The office works closely with governmental and civil society organisations in the field of child protection and counter-trafficking.
 Under refugee resettlement and relocation programmes, IOM Slovenia implements comprehensive travel and logistical assistance to allow for the safe travel of beneficiaries.
 In light of the global COVID-19 pandemic, the office supports the efforts to include migrants in the national vaccination programme in the spirit of the Universal Health Coverage and implements awareness raising activities.
 The office implements various capacity-building initiatives to enhance migrant inclusion and promote enabling and inclusive environment.

-Learn more about the projects of IOM Ljubljana on the Our Work tab or consult the 2020-2021 Factsheet, which outlines key projects of the office in the current period.
+Learn more about the projects of IOM Ljubljana on the Our Work tab or consult the 2022-2023 Factsheet, which outlines key projects of the office in the current period.